 - Geckos tours will not operate if the Australian Government travel advisory reaches the Level 4 "Do not travel".

 - Where possible and safe to do so, Geckos will change itineraries to avoid trouble areas (we'll let you know if there's additional costs)

 - Decisions to cancel or change itineraries are made on a rolling basis, because situations and DFAT advice can change at any time.
 Where the advice is temporarily at ‘Do Not Travel’, we will review the status of our tours approximately 2 weeks before to departure.

-We will continue to monitor the situation through our local operations team based in Bangkok along with government foreign travel advisories.
-If you have any questions please contact your booking agent.
+We will continue to monitor the situation through our ground operations teams based in Lima and Cusco along with government foreign travel advisories.
+If you have further questions in this regard please contact your booking agent.